UKHO/docs/security/ThreatModelling/ThreatModelling.md

 > [!TIP]
 > The 3 laws of OPSEC
 >
-> 1. If you don’t know the threat, how do you know what to protect.
+> 1. If you don’t know the threat, how do you know what to protect?
-> 2. If you don’t know what to protect, how do you know you’re protecting it.
+> 2. If you don’t know what to protect, how do you know you’re protecting it?
 > 3. If you are not protecting it, the dragon wins.

 ## What is Threat Modelling